 Mortgages that are not completely amortized over the term of the mortgage end with a larger balance (the balloon payment) due upon maturity.
 Balloon mortgages are most often used for commercial real estate and may feature a fixed or floating interest rate.

 A balloon mortgage might make sense for people or businesses who plan to sell the property before they reach the large balloon payment; or for those who know they’ll have the money to pay the large payment when it comes due.

-Each of these types of mortgages offers advantages and disadvantages, but in my opinion, the best option is the plain-vanilla, no thrills, fixed rate mortgage.
-It may be boring, but right now mortgage rates are near all time lows and locking in low rates for the next 15-30 years is a great way to go.
+Each of these types of mortgages offers advantages and disadvantages, but in my opinion, the best option is the plain-vanilla, no thrills, fixed-rate mortgage.
+It may be boring, but mortgage rates are now near all-time lows, and locking in low rates for the next 15-30 years is a great way to go.
 The remaining options have too many variables to be a good option for most individuals.